MEI INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces That Methode Electronics, Inc. Stockholders With Substantial Losses Have Opportunit...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
-02, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Methode Electronics, Inc. (“Methode Electronics” or“the Company”) (NYSE: MEI) and certain of its officers.
+NEW YORK, Sept.
+6, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Methode Electronics, Inc. ("Methode Electronics" or "the Company") (NYSE: MEI ) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Methode Electronics securities between June 23, 2022, and March 6, 2024, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/MEI .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Methode Electronics securities between June 23, 2022, and March 6, 2024, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/MEI .

 Case Details